DeChambeau makes it 2 straight wins in FedEx Cup playoffs

 Cameron Smith of Australia tried to make a run at him with a pair of late birdies, but DeChambeau answered with a birdie on No. 15 to keep his lead at two shots.
 Needing an eagle to catch him on the par-5 18th, Smith came up short and into the hazard and made bogey.

 Ancer couldn’t keep pace, dropping three shots in the tough four-hole stretch early on the back nine.
-A birdie on the final hole would have given the 27-year-old Mexican a tie for third and a reasonable chance at going to the Tour Championship.
-He also came up short into the hazard and made bogey.
-The small consolation for Ancer was moving from No. 92 to No. 56, which at least made him among the top 70 who advance to the BMW Championship at Aronimink next week.
+The 27-year-old Mexican hit into hazard on the 18th and finished with a bogey for a 73.
+The small consolation for Ancer was moving from No. 92 to No. 56, which at least made him among the top 70 who advance to the BMW Championship at Aronimink.

 A few others also were happy to have another week left in a long season.